ioda-net/geo-infra/docs/manuel.md

 Generate a production version of the targeted portals.
 To generate even with uncommitted changes or without changing branch, add the --force option as first parameter.

-This task can be launch with portals from different infrastructures if --force is given.
+This task can be launched with portals from different infrastructures if --force is given.

 ## pushd